accounting icon

 Do you want a higher or lower accounts receivable turnover?

-A high AR turnover ratio means a business is not only conservative about extending credit to customers, but aggressive about collecting debt.
+A high AR turnover ratio means a business is conservative about extending credit to customers and aggressive about collecting debt.
 This can be good for the pocket, but bad for customer service.
 It can also indicate that the company’s customers are of high quality and/or it runs on a cash basis.

 A consistently low ratio indicates a company’s invoice terms are too long.
-The credit policy needs to be reigned in.
-This can sometimes happen in earnings management, where sales teams are extending longer periods of credit to make a sale.
+The credit policy needs to be reined in.
+This can sometimes happen in earnings management, where sales teams extend longer periods of credit to make a sale.

-Ultimately, the time value of money principle states that the longer a company takes to collect on its credit sales, the more money it effectively loses (i.e. the less valuable sales are).
-Therefore, a declining AR turnover ratio is seen as detrimental to a company’s financial well-being.
+Ultimately, the time value of money principle implies that the longer a company takes to collect on its credit sales, the less valuable sales are in cash terms.
+Therefore, a declining AR turnover ratio negatively affects a company’s financial well-being.

 It’s useful to periodically compare your AR turnover ratio to competition in the same industry.
 This provides a more meaningful analysis of performance rather than an isolated number.